themeteorchef/mailing-lists-with-mailchimp/mailing-lists-with-mailchimp.md

 ```
 In order to prevent getting bad email addresses to the server, here, we're adding a bit of client-side validation to our form.
 To get it working, we first make sure to capture the `submit` event on our form and call `event.preventDefault()` on it.
 Why do we need this?
 Two reasons: first, it ensures that the normal browser submit action doesn't get called, and two, guarantees that our validation logic will "take over" and handle the form submission for us.
 Neat!

-Up above in our call to `Template.index.onRendered` we have to distinct things going on.
+Up above in our call to `Template.index.onRendered` we have two distinct things going on.
 First, we give all of the code in our `onRendered` function access to the current template instance by assigning `this` equal to a variable `template`.
 We'll see why we're doing this in just a few lines.

-Next, we're attaching the `validate` method given to us from the `themeteorchef:jquery-validation` package (we have access to this package via [Base](https://github.com/themeteorchef/base), the starter kit used for our recipe) to our form via its `id` attribute `#mailing-list`.
+Next, we're attaching the `validate` method given to us from the `themeteorchef:jquery-validation` package (we have access to this package via [Base](https://github.com/themeteorchef/base#packages-included), the starter kit used for our recipe) to our form via its `id` attribute `#mailing-list`.
 Making sense so far?
 Inside of our call to `validate`, we pass four things: the validation rules for each field, the error messages that should be displayed for each rule, a custom function for controlling where our errors are displayed, what happens to errors on success, and a final function for handling the form submission like we explained above.

 The first two steps `rules` and `messages` should be pretty clear, but what is that `errorPlacement` thing?
 This is pretty cool.
 By default, our validation library automatically appends error messages beneath the form field where the error is occuring.
 Normally this is okay, but for our purposes, it ends up breaking our layout.
 To get around this, we can add the `errorPlacement` method, passing some functions to call when an error occurs.